jwhear/tufte-handout/README.md

 Provides a template for Tufte-style handouts modeled on the [Tufte-LaTeX](https://github.com/Tufte-LaTeX/tufte-latex) project.
-The key feature of this template is the `margin_note` function whichs renders content in the left margin area.
+The key feature of this template is the `margin-note` function whichs renders content in the left margin area.

 ## Preview
 ### Portrait